 UberSure Insurance Brokers

 In terms of Part XI of the General Code of Conduct, Financial Services Providers (FSP’s) are obliged to maintain an internal complaint resolution system and procedure.
-Notwithstanding that the current wording of Part XI means that the establishment of an internal complaint resolution system corresponding to that prescribed is not obligatory for a Representative, it is a specific requirement for all employees, including Representative’s, of Ubersure Insurance Brokers that they adhere to the requirements of this Manual as well as all the provisions of the FAIS Act with regard to complaints.
+Notwithstanding that the current wording of Part XI means that the establishment of an internal complaint resolution system corresponding to that prescribed is a specific requirement for all employees, including Representative’s of Ubersure Insurance Brokers that they adhere to the requirements of this Manual as well as all the provisions of the FAIS Act with regards to complaints.

 ‘Compliant’ means a complaint as defined in section 1(1) of the FAIS Act (excluding reference to section 26(1)(a)(iii) therein), submitted by a client to an FSP for purposes if resolution by the FSP.

 A complaint means a specific complaint relating to a financial service rendered by an FSP or Representative of an FSP to the complainant after 30 September 2004 and in which complaint it is alleged that the FSP or Representative of the FSP:

 - Has contravened or failed to comply with the provision of the FAIS Act and that as a result thereof the complainant has suffered or is likely to suffer financial prejudice or damage;

 - Has wilfully or negligently rendered a financial service to the complainant which has caused prejudice or damage to the complainant or which is likely to result in such prejudice or damage; or